IRS Forms

 Key Takeaways

-• If you receive, control, have custody of, dispose of, or pay a withholdable amount to a foreign person, you are a withholding agent and you are in scope for Form 1042.
+• If you receive, control, have custody of, dispose of, or pay a withholdable amount to a foreign person, you are a withholding agent and you are in scope to issue Forms 1042‑S, even when the rate is zero (treaty‑exempt amounts, portfolio interest, and effectively connected income still require a 1042‑S with the appropriate exemption code in box 3a or 4a).

 The Core Inputs You Need Before You Start

-Gather these items first, then open the form:
+Gather these items per recipient first, then open the form:

-• Withholding agent details, EIN, legal name, address, and your Chapter 3 and 4 status codes.
+• Withholding agent details, EIN for box 12a, legal name, and your chapter 3 and chapter 4 status codes.

 Chapter 3 vs Chapter 4, A Quick Map